mkuthan/mkuthan.github.io/source/_posts/2016-10-03-spark-streaming-on-yarn.markdown

         $force_kill && yarn application -kill ${application_id}
     }

-In the Spark Streaming application background thread should monitor ```/path/to/marker/file``` file, and when file does not exist stop the context (```streamingContext.stop(stopSparkContext = true, stopGracefully = true)```).
+In the Spark Streaming application, background thread should monitor ```/path/to/marker/file``` file, and when the file disappears stop the context (```streamingContext.stop(stopSparkContext = true, stopGracefully = true)```).

 ## Summary

 As you could see, configuration for mission critical Spark Streaming application deployed on YARN is quite complex.
 It has been long, tedious and iterative process of learning all presented techniques by a few very smart devs.
-At the end, long running Spark Streaming applications deployed on YARN are extraordinary stable.
+But at the end, long running Spark Streaming applications deployed on highly utilized YARN cluster are extraordinary stable.